 - Following the 1961 power excursion in the SL-1 nuclear reactor and the subsequent steam explosion within and meltdown of the reactor, the first team to check out the alarm discovered their radiation detectors pegged at maximum.
 The second team, which went in with higher-range radiation detectors, also had their detectors peg at maximum.
 When the bodies of those killed in the explosion were recovered, the bodies alone pegged these high-range meters.

-- When the Chernobyl reactor exploded, a dosimeter capable of measuring the true radiation levels failed when it was tried.
-Every other dosimeter merely read "off-scale," leading the crew to assume that the steam explosion hadn't penetrated the reactor (ignoring the pieces of reactor fuel lying everywhere).
+- When the Chernobyl reactor exploded, it took the one dosimeter in the place capable of reading really high radiation with it.
+The repair workers and firefighters made do with ordinary personal dosimeters, which immediately pegged at at their highest settings, leading the crew to assume that the steam explosion hadn't penetrated the reactor (ignoring the pieces of reactor fuel lying everywhere).
 In reality, some areas of the plant had radiation levels 5,600 times the range of the dosimeters.
-And when a new dosimeter with a larger range was brought in the high readings convinced them it was defective.
+And when a new dosimeter with a larger range was brought in, the high readings convinced them it was defective.

 - A disturbing example from radiation medicine: the radiation monitoring devices in some malfunctioning radiation therapy devices (Therac-25 machines) experienced saturation when they (and patients) were incorrectly exposed to extremely high current electron beams.
 One patient, after one of these treatments, reported a sizzling sound, as of something frying, that turned out to be these saturated radiation monitors.
 Of course, the patient didn't necessarily know that at the time.

 - In Real Life, a sensor being off-scale may mean the sensor or its wiring has failed.
 Whether it fails off-scale low or off-scale high depends on the type of sensor and on the kind of damage.
-On the Space Shuttle Columbia accident, several sensors on the left wing (most of them being left over from early tests from when it was the first space shuttle) registered off-scale readings.
+During the Space Shuttle Columbia accident, several sensors on the left wing (most of which were left over from early tests from when it was the first space shuttle) registered off-scale readings, in real time, as the wing was slowly melting away due to a hole that let hot gases in.
 By observing the relative timing of the sensor failures and knowing the layout of the wiring within the wing, the investigators were able to determine the path of the damage.

-- The driver of a BMW Mini was once issued a speeding ticket... for going 3000 km/hr.
+- The driver of a BMW Mini was once issued a speeding ticket... for going 3000 km/h.
 The radar had malfunctioned.

-- In contrast, Graham's Number cannot be expressed with any standard form of mathematical notation, including stacks of exponents (x ^ y ^ z...) and even taxes Knuth's up-arrow notation.
+- Graham's Number cannot be expressed with any standard form of mathematical notation, including stacks of exponents (x ^ y ^ z...) and even taxes Knuth's up-arrow notation.

 - Because of limited government data regarding air quality in Beijing, residents will often turn to the US Embassy, who use the AQI, a number between 1 and 500 calculated from a variety of indicators, where 1-50 is "good," 201-300 is "very unhealthy," and 301-500 is "hazardous"... until one day in 2010, the formula gave them a number over 500.
 The programmers of the automated report hadn't taken such a possibility seriously, and thus came the quickly viral report by the embassy that the air quality in Beijing was "crazy bad" before being corrected to a more sterile, yet still absurd, "beyond index."
 Article here.